 Depending on the size of the group and the maturity of the learners, you can ask them to speak to someone in the drama and ask them what they’re doing.
 Or to start a conversation with a stranger.

 Leading your learners into the world of Drama is as simple as asking “where would you like to go?”
-I hope in the short time you've been reading this, I’ve sparked your curiosity to learn more about Drama in the EFL classroom – for more resources and an expanded explanation of this activity check out more blog posts on our website, or get in touch with us for some more information about how to start your next classroom adventure!
+I hope in the short time you've been reading this, I’ve sparked your curiosity to learn more about Drama in the EFL classroom – for more resources and an expansion into more drama based activities, check out some of our upcoming online drama workshops listed here.

 Ezekiel Chattell is the Local Head of Academic Training and Support (Drama and Performing Arts) for China, Hong Kong SAR and Macao SAR for Trinity College London in China.
 He is a PhD candidate and collaborates with the Centre for Teacher Education Research (CTER) at Beijing Normal University which is one of the Ministry of Education’s key research institutes; focusing on teacher training strategies related to developing creative pedagogies.
 He is also a member of the Comparative Education Society of Hong Kong (CESHK).